 Today at the SAM (Semaine Africaine de la Microfinance) conference, Laura Foschi of ADA addressed the question of “how to support enterprises as they make the transition from micro- to small and medium-sized.”

 Rebecca Rouse of Innovations for Poverty Action (IPA), described how randomized controlled trials can help determine “how can we best create value, spaces and opportunities for small and medium-sized enterprises (SMEs) and SME growth.”
 For example, evaluating the effectiveness of a business training program is much more enlightening when the outcomes of the graduates can be compared to those of a control group.
-If the graduates were to experience a 10-percent contraction of their businesses, it would be very helpful to know that difficult economic conditions resulted in a 20-contraction among the control group.
+If the graduates were to experience a 10-percent contraction of their businesses, it would be very helpful to know that difficult economic conditions resulted in a 20-percent contraction among the control group.

 In her work, Ms Rouse has identified improved managerial practices and more favorable contract terms as key needs of SMEs.
 Meanwhile, IPA has measured significant impact from interventions such as business plan competitions, facilitating the initiation of exports and replacing cash support with the provision of in-kind services.